Optibus/mcp-atlassian/README.md

 ## Credits

 - Original amazing work by [phuc-nt](https://github.com/phuc-nt/mcp-atlassian-server)
-- Vibe-coded modifications by Hinnerk with heavy Cursor assistance
+- Vibe-coded modifications by an anonymous developer with heavy Cursor assistance
-- Pain: Harold (hiding it)
+- Pain: Harold (hiding it like a champ)
+- Coffee consumed: Yes

 ## License